 The Citi Foundation and the Network for Teaching Entrepreneurship have teamed up to help youth in 10 cities “make their own job” through the development of an entrepreneurial mindset critical to succeeding in a 21st century economy and workforce.
 Additionally, resources for all young people interested in making their own jobs will be made available through a fun and engaging gaming experience at www.makeyourjob.org.

 NFTE BizCamps® are two-week intensive entrepreneurship programs designed to unlock the entrepreneurial mindset in youth as each participant builds a full plan for an original business idea of their own.
 Students cover all aspects of what it takes to start a business including learning about opportunity recognition, market research, sales and business financials.
 Through the process and a series of project-based learning activities integrated in the program they learn to think and act like entrepreneurs – see an opportunity, act on it, persevere and learn from setbacks and change course in ways that lead to success.
 BizCamps® culminate in a business plan competition judged by local high profile entrepreneurs and executives.
-This summer, thanks to the support of the Citi Foundation, 18 camps will serve 450 young people in 10 cities across the U.S.:
+In the summer of 2014 thanks to the support of the Citi Foundation, 18 camps served more than 350 young people in 10 cities across the U.S.:

 - Bridgeport (CT)